 Many people have not heard of a cash balance plan.
 Its retirement savings opportunities are based on your age.
 The older you are the more you can put in.
-That’s because it is based upon actuarial tables.
+That’s because it is based on actuarial tables.
 Two people starting at different time periods would need to save at different rates to arrive at the same retirement savings amount, all things being equal.
 The attached Cash Balance Plan Contribution Limits Table from Kravitz shows their calculations for different ages.
 There are other qualifiers for this type of plan that are outside of this blog.
-I am simply highlighting options for filling the calculated savings need of the the independent contractor.
+I am simply highlighting options for filling the calculated savings need of the independent contractor.

-Do you know how much you need to save, at what rate of return and for how long?
+Do you know how much you need to save, at what rate of return, and for how long?
 If you do, is that what you did last year?
 In my experience, I have not found anyone prospect who actually knew their answers.
 The sooner you find out, the better you are in terms of leveraging available retirement savings options.
 Delaying just increases the amount you need to save.
 A condition most people would rather avoid.

 Ready to get on the road to fulfilling your savings need?
 Contact us.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.
-Kravitz is not affiliated with LPL Financial or Envision Wealth Planning.
+Kravitz is not affiliated with Envision Wealth Planning.

 The Roth IRA offers tax deferral on any earnings in the account.
-Withdrawals from the account may be tax free, as long as they are considered qualified.
+Withdrawals from the account may be tax-free, as long as they are considered qualified.
 Limitations and restrictions may apply.
 Withdrawals prior to age 59 or prior to the account being opened for 5 years, whichever is later, may result in a 10% IRS penalty tax.
 Future tax laws can change at any time and may impact the benefits of Roth IRAs.
 Their tax treatment may change.